kdoore/CS2335-Gitbook/non-player_character_base-class.md

 ###Serialization Problems in Unity when Using Polymorphic Types

-Polymoprhism is one of the three main pillars of object-oriented programming, unfortunately, Unity does not provide great support for using polymorphic types in conjunction with Serialization.
+Polymorphism is one of the three main pillars of object-oriented programming, unfortunately, Unity does not provide great support for using polymorphic data-types in conjunction with Serialization.
 There are several good articles and blogs  that discuss the details of the issues:

 - [Serialization of Polymorphic Data-Types](https://feedback.unity3d.com/suggestions/serialization-of-polymorphic-dat)
 - [Advanced Unity Serialization](http://www.codingjargames.com/blog/2012/11/30/advanced-unity-serialization/)